Picture of Daniël Blanco in a lab

 Tailor-made Training Organic Synthesis in Early Drug Discovery

 This course covers the most important principles and reactions in synthetic organic chemistry that are applied in the early stages of the drug discovery process.
-Topics such as nucleophilic and electrophilic reactions, elimination and addition mechanisms, and the chemistry of enolates and heterocycles are covered.
+Topics such as nucleophilic and electrophilic substitution reactions, elimination and addition reaction mechanisms, and the chemistry of enolates and heterocycles are covered.

 General